idkjs/dockerized-reason-app/README.md

 # we need this to get `make` commands needed by bucklescript/reason, thanks @ncthbrt
 RUN apt-get update && apt-get install --no-install-recommends -yq make g++
 # add this because `react-scripts build` kept failing even though bs-platform was
 # installed as a dev dependency.
+Seems like react-scripts is looking in global scope
+# for it.
 RUN yarn global add bs-platform
 WORKDIR /usr/src/app
 COPY package.json yarn.lock ./